floweredscarf/su25/labs/lab12/index.md

-Then, in `RedBlackTree.java`, implement `buildRedBlackTree` which returns the root node of the red-black tree which has a one-to-one mapping to the given 2-3 tree. **For a 2-3 tree node with 2 elements in a node, you must create a left-leaning red child to pass the autograder tests.**
+Then, in `RedBlackTree.java`, implement `buildRedBlackTree` which returns the root node of the red-black tree which has a one-to-one mapping to the given 2-3 tree. **For a 2-3 tree node with 2 elements in a node, you must create a *left*-leaning red child to pass the autograder tests.**

 If you're stuck, refer to the example conversions shown above to help you write this method!